centreon/centreon-documentation/versioned_docs/version-23.04/upgrade/centreon-ha/upgrade-from-22-04.md

 ### Backup the confguration

-Perform a backup of the cluster using:
+Perform a backup of the cluster on central master node using:

 ```bash
 pcs config backup centreon_cluster